zio/zio/docs/guides/migrate/migration-guide.md

 > Note:
 >
-> In ZIO 2.x, the `ZIO#provide` method—and all its variants `ZIO#provideSome`, `ZIO#provideCustom`—is a default and easier way of injecting dependencies to the environmental effect.
+> In ZIO 2.x, the `ZIO#provide` method—together with its variant `ZIO#provideSome`—is a default and easier way of injecting dependencies to the environmental effect.
 We do not require creating the dependency graph manually, it will be automatically generated.
-In contrast, the `ZIO#provideLayer`—and all its variants `ZIO#provideSomeLayer`, `ZIO#provideCustomLayer`—is useful for low-level and custom cases like.
+In contrast, the `ZIO#provideLayer`—and its variant `ZIO#provideSomeLayer`—is useful for low-level and custom cases like.

 ### ZLayer Debugging